Social-Emotional Learning at Home: A Parent's Guide

 Deepening Complexity: Self-Reflection and Peer Pressure

 At this age, peer influence becomes a dominant force.
-Children are navigating social hierarchies, managing the pressure to conform, and making daily decisions about who they want to be.
+Children are dealing with social hierarchies, managing the pressure to conform, and making daily decisions about who they want to be.
 Responsible decision-making—the fifth CASEL competency—takes center stage.
 Conversations about ethical dilemmas, hypothetical scenarios, and real-life choices they are facing become powerful SEL tools.

 How Do Stories Build Social-Emotional Skills?